Kevin-CodeCrew/coding_concepts_dotnet_sprint_3/arrays_lists.md

 ###### Top
 ###### [Back to Concepts](./README.md)
-# Arrays and Lists
+# Arrays Lists and Dictionaries
 Arrays and lists are similar is structure in that both are a strongly typed collection of items with a zero based index.
 Arrays cannot be altered or extended after creation.
-Lists are able to be altered and extended and built in methods such as Add, Remove, and Sort make these alteration much simpler.
+Lists are able to be altered and extended and built in methods such as Add, Remove, and Sort make these alteration much simpler.Lists and Dictionaries share functionality as well.
+A dictionary is a collection of keys and values.
+Each element in a dictionary must have a unique key.

 Defining an Array of Strings and and Array of Integers
 ```c#